 Arthritis is an extremely common health condition.
 Arthritis commonly develops in people who are over the age of 50 and sufferers will frequently experience both pain and inflammation of joints.
 In some cases, it can affect younger people as well.
 Although there is no cure for arthritis, there are many medications available that work to effectively ease the pain and slow down the condition.

 If you suffer from arthritis, Oxford Online Pharmacy operates an online consultation with our expert GMC registered doctor.
 Simply select your medication and complete the online doctor’s questionnaire.
 Your medical details will then be reviewed by our doctor and, if appropriate, a prescription will be written for your treatment.
-There is a £25 consultation fee for this, which is refunded together with any medication cost if your order is not approved.
 If you already have a private or NHS prescription, you can select the option ‘I have a prescription’ and post it to us.
 Your prescribed medication will be dispensed and sent discreetly to you as soon as we have received your prescription.

 There are two main types of arthritis, known as Osteoarthritis and Rheumatoid arthritis.
 Osteoarthritis is the most common type of arthritis, affecting millions of people around the globe.
 This condition frequently affects people over the age of 50 and is more commonly found in women.
 Osteoarthritis damages the smooth cartilage lining within the joint, leading to thinning and erosion.
 In turn, this causes stiffness, swelling and bones in the joint to rub together.
 Osteoarthritis commonly affects the joints in the hands, hips, spine and knees.